CharlesDodd/cautious-engine/README.md

 -Run either an encryption or decryption using the vigenere cipher over an extended alphabet

--Run a "one time pad", the key for which will be saved for use in decryption
+-Run a "one time pad", the key for which will be saved for later use

-The Steganography page will be used to:

--Select an image (colour / black and white) to hide

--Select a cover image (When hiding a black and white image the cover image can be up to the same size.
-The colour images must be samller)

--Save Images

--Reveal recieved images
+The Steganography Part of the GUI has been completed and uploaded seperately.
+This facilitates the hiding of one image inside another usiing the LSB method.
+One can hide a black and white image of the same size or a smaller colour image.

+Due to the use of LSB, make sure to save images as PNG!